 Miles traveled while using a fuel trip permit should be included on Form 56-102, IFTA Fuel Tax Report Supplement (PDF) (used to file IFTA tax quarterly), in total IFTA miles (Item A) and as part of the total IFTA miles (Item H) traveled in the applicable jurisdiction, but not as taxable miles (Item I) traveled for that jurisdiction.
-Fuel purchases, while operating under a fuel trip permit should be included in total gallons consumed (Item D) to calculate the miles per gallon and in the tax paid gallons (Item L) purchase (if taxes were paid at the time the fuel was purchased) for the appropriate jurisdictions.
+Fuel purchases, while operating under a fuel trip permit, should be included in total gallons purchased (Item D) to calculate the miles per gallon and in the tax paid gallons (Item L) purchased (if taxes were paid at the time the fuel was purchased) for the appropriate jurisdictions.

 Yes.
 A licensee may include the travel and gallons consumed of qualified motor vehicles that operate exclusively within a jurisdiction by obtaining IFTA decals for the intrajurisdictional vehicle(s).
 Once decaled, the intrajurisdictional vehicle(s) must continue to be reported until either the expiration date of the decal or the vehicle(s) are no longer under the control of the licensee.

 Jurisdiction tax rates may change from quarter to quarter, so a licensee must use the tax rate chart for the specific quarter being amended.
 Contact the Comptroller's office or visit www.iftach.org for the current tax rate chart.